Understand your bill

-Electricity usage is measured in kilowatt hours (kWh).
-Your bill will include total usage and how much the electricity costs per kWh.
+- Electricity usage is measured in kilowatt hours (kWh).
+Your bill will include total usage and how much the electricity cost per kWh.

 Your power provider gets these numbers by reading the meter on your property.
 If you have a smart electricity meter your provider will get the information remotely.

-By law, electricity retailers are required to provide a graph or table of your usage compared to similar sized households in your area.
+For households, electricity retailers are required by law to provide a graph or table of your usage compared to similar sized households in your area.

 What else to look for

 Time of use, pricing and tariffs

 A tariff is the rate your business pays to use electricity and gas at specific times.
 There are many different and emerging tariff types to be on the lookout for.

 There are usually three different types of tariffs: